obuseme/wbdl-android-interview/README.md

 * Note: The detail screen requires two API calls - one for the first page of comics in the series, and one for the first page of characters in the series.
 The UI of the screen should remain in a loading state until both API requests complete.

 ## Requirements
-* Use Swift 5.0 or above.
+* Use min API 21
-* Use Auto Layout or SwiftUI
+* Use MVVM Architecture
-* There should be no errors, warnings or crashes
+* Kotlin
+* Works on different varients; i.e. tablets, phone landscape, small screen, large screen, etc.
 * The app should compile and run.
 If it needs additional setup, include instructions in the README.

 ## Bonus Points
 * Wow us or teach us something with your code
 * Paginate through the API requests for comic series, or the books in a series
-* Use SwiftUI and/or Combine
+* Use the repository pattern
-* Add automated tests
+* Add unit or UI or Robolectric tests
-* Use an iOS 15 API or Feature
+* Use Coroutine or RxJava.
+Coroutine is preferred.
 * Add local persistence for the data and synchronize it with the server
-* Don't use any 3rd party libraries

 ## Guidelines
 * Keep your files short and sweet, use extensions and break out helpers when appropriate.